WTC-Bat/Taskmaster/README.md

 	seems to be attributed to "restart == always".
 Need to check timer/monitor loops

 Problems with reload.
 Check equality checks in taskmaster.py->reloadConfig(),
 	and maybe use 'prog.progname' instead of 'prog' == 'prog2'
+		|
+		V
+	Check starting new programs in reload.
+Duplicates are created.
+Could be that changed programs are not being removed properly ^
+											|
+											It's this!

 ### TODO:
 	- Logging